Local government in New South Wales: 2021 iVote failures

 During the 2021 local elections, the online voting system "iVote" had technical issues that caused some access problems for some voters.
 Analysis done of these failures indicated a significant chance of having impacted on the electoral results for the final councillors.
 In Kempsey, where the margin between the last elected and first non-elected candidate was only 69 votes, the electoral commission determined that the outage caused a 60% chance that the wrong final candidate was elected, Singleton was a 40% chance the wrong councillor, Shellharbour was a 7% chance and two other races impacted by a potential sub-1% chance of having elected the wrong candidate.
 The NSW Supreme Court ordered re-run elections in Kempsey, Singleton and Shellharbour Ward A. In Kempsey, the highest placed non-elected candidate from 2021, Dean Saul, was instead one the first councillors elected.
 This failure caused the NSW Government to suspend the iVote system from use in the 2023 New South Wales state election.

 County councils

 County councils are established by groups of local government areas which wish to cooperate in the provision of certain services.
-Under current legislation, county councils can only exist for specific purposes, which must be identified by the proclamation of the Governor which establishes them; but, it is possible for a single county council to two or more unrelated functions (e.g. both water supply and weed management), provided all those functions are specifically enumerated in the proclamation which established it.
+Under the Local Government Act 1993, county councils can only exist for specific purposes, which must be identified by the proclamation of the Governor which establishes them; but, it is possible for a single county council to perform two or more unrelated functions (e.g. both water supply and weed management), provided all those functions are specifically enumerated in the proclamation which established it.
 Each county council has its own budget, assets and liabilities, general manager and staff; the council is not directly elected, but rather composed of delegates of the member local government areas.
 Although historically county councils existed even in metropolitan areas, where they once played a major role in electricity distribution, by the 2020s only nine remained, all in regional areas.